 In order to further improve the national coverage of the database and its usefulness, BGS would be very grateful to receive site investigation data in AGS file format.
 Deposit your AGS data using the Data Deposit Portal.
 In order to increase the usefulness of the data even further, there is an option when depositing the data for it to be deposited as Open Access to allow it to be shared with 3rd parties.

-Contact David Gunn for further information about the National Geotechnical Properties Database.
+Contact Marcus Dobbs for further information about the National Geotechnical Properties Database.